firesidefiction/firesidefiction.github.io/submissions.md

 We welcome previously unpublished (including on Patreon or a blog) work from all writers, and we are especially interested in seeing work from people of color, LGBTQIA+ people, disabled people, members of religious minorities, and people outside the United States.
 We strongly encourage submissions from people of those backgrounds, and all others whom traditional publishing has historically excluded, and we believe that any story you want to tell is a valid story, regardless of whether it centers issues related to being part of a marginalized group.

-## Accessibility
-We use Submittable to manage our reading periods, but we understand that this is not universally accessible to disabled people.
-If you have questions related to accesibility, please email us at [editorial@firesidefiction.com](mailto:editorial@firesidefiction.com) with the subject line: Accessibility Query.
-Accessibility Queries should only contain a request to submit by alternate means, and not be a submission.

 Below you will find our submissions dates and guidelines for:
 - [Short Stories](#short-stories)
 - [Poetry](#poetry)